frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/print/raw-printing.md

 It is often a requirement that a print command has to be issued on a certain event (like submit, save, amend, etc.).
 It is possible to write a [custom script](/docs/user/manual/en/customize-erpnext/custom-scripts) to do this for you.

-Below are the relevant Raw Print functions:
+Following are the relevant Raw Print functions:

 1. function: `frappe.ui.form.qz_connect`
   - A connection wrapper to establish a connection with the QZ Tray application.